-Here are some of the reasons why American teens have easy access to drugs
+Here are five of the reasons why American teens have easy access to drugs

 - Teen Drug Dealers.
 When we think of drug dealers, we think of the stereotypical ones hanging out on street corners.
 However, teen drug dealers do exist and they bring drugs much closer to teenagers, especially in schools.
 High schools may be the perfect location for teens to seek out drugs and many transactions do take place on school grounds.

 - Social Media.
 Teenagers spend a lot of their time glued to their phones scrolling through one social media after another.
 Seeing their peers glorifying drug use can further cement the notion that using drugs is cool and normal.
 Social media platforms also make it easier for teens to connect with dealers and suppliers who’d be otherwise hard to find.
 This makes it easy to access drugs with minimal effort.

 - Disposable Income.
 Many teens have disposable income whether from doing various jobs or receiving an allowance from their parents.
 This makes it easy for them to buy drugs and since they have the capital, they can support their drug habits, at least in the beginning.

 - Availability at Home.
 Nowadays, plenty of doctors prescribe opiates and other medicines to adults, bringing prescription pills closer to teens in the home.
 Teens who abuse prescription pills either find them in their homes, from their parents’ prescriptions or know someone who does.